 Employer contribution rates are expressed as a percentage of the covered payroll of active members.
-In 2008, state and local employers contributed at a rate of 14.00% of covered payroll, and public safety and law enforcement employers contributed at 17.40%.
+In 2009, state and local employers contributed at a rate of 14.00% of covered payroll, and public safety and law enforcement employers contributed at 17.63%.
 The Ohio Revised Code currently limits the employer contribution to a rate not to exceed 14.0% of covered payroll for state and local employer units and 18.1% of covered payroll for law and public safety employer units.
 Active members do not make contributions to the OPEB Plan.

 OPERS' Post Employment Health Care plan was established under, and is administrated in accordance with, Internal Revenue Code 401(h).
 Each year, the OPERS Retirement Board determines the portion of the employer contribution rate that will be set aside for funding of post employment health care benefits.
-For 2008, the employer contribution allocated to the health care plan was 7.0% of covered payroll.
-The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care benefits provided, by the retiree or their surviving beneficiaries.
+The portion of employer contributions allocated to health care was 7.00% from January 1 through March 31, 2009 and 5.5% from April 1 through December 31, 2009.
+The OPERS Retirement Board is also authorized to establish rules for the payment of a portion of the health care coverage by the retiree or their surviving beneficiaries.
 Payment amounts vary depending on the number of covered dependents and the coverage selected.